-- advance BDTX-1535 through clinical trials and continue preclinical studies for BDTX-4933; - advance preclinical development of our early stage programs, including our FGFR program, including plans for nominating a development candidate; - manufacture, or have manufactured on our behalf, our preclinical and clinical drug material and develop processes for late state and commercial manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize on our own; - hire additional clinical, quality control and scientific personnel; and - obtain, maintain, expand and protect our intellectual property portfolio.
+- advance BDTX-1535 through clinical trials and continue preclinical studies for BDTX-4933 and our other product candidates; - advance preclinical development of our early stage programs, including our FGFR program, including plans for nominating a development candidate;

+- manufacture, or have manufactured on our behalf, our preclinical and clinical drug material and develop processes for late state and commercial manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize on our own; - · hire additional clinical, quality control and scientific personnel; and - obtain, maintain, expand and protect our intellectual property portfolio.

-As of June 30, 2022, we had cash, cash equivalents and investments of \$160.9 million, which we believe will fund our operating expenses and capital expenditure requirements into the third quarter of 2024.
+As of September 30, 2022, we had cash, cash equivalents and investments of \$144.2 million, which we believe will fund our operating expenses and capital expenditure requirements into the third quarter of 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 We anticipate that we will require additional capital as we seek regulatory approval of our product candidates and if we choose to pursue in-licenses or acquisitions of other product candidates.
 If we receive regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.

-Because of the numerous risks and uncertainties associated with research, development and commercialization of product candidates, we are unable to estimate the exact amount of our working capital requirements.
+Because of the numerous risks and uncertainties associated with research, development and commercialization of product candidates, we are unable to to predict the timing or amount of increased expenses or when or if we will be able to achieve or maintain profitability.
+If we fail to become profitable or are unable to sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and be forced to further reduce or terminate our operations.
 Our future funding requirements will depend on and could increase significantly as a result of many factors, including:

-- the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical trials; - the costs, timing and outcome of regulatory review of our product candidates; - the costs, timing and ability to manufacture our product candidates to supply our clinical and preclinical development efforts and our clinical trials; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the costs of manufacturing commercial-grade product and necessary inventory to support commercial launch; - the ability to receive additional non-dilutive funding; - the revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining, expanding and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to establish and maintain collaborations on favorable terms, if at all; and - the extent to which we acquire or in-license other product candidates and technologies.
+- the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical trials; - the costs, timing and outcome of regulatory review of our product candidates; - the costs, timing and ability to manufacture our product candidates to supply our clinical and preclinical development efforts and our clinical trials; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - subject to receipt of regulatory approval, the costs of commercialization activities for our product candidates, to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the ability to receive additional non-dilutive funding; - the revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining, expanding and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to establish and maintain collaboration arrangements for the development of our product candidates on favorable terms, if at all; - · the extent to which we acquire or in-license other product candidates and technologies; and - the costs of operating as a public company.